MartinPacker/md2pptx/docs/user-guide.md

 You could code your python in a separate file and embed it with [mdpre's](https://github.com/MartinPacker/mdpre)'s `=include` capability.
 That would be especially useful if you embed the same code in multiple slides or presentations.

+<a id="importing-python-from-a-file"></a>
+#### Importing Python From A File

+The simplest way to import python from a file is to start with this line:

+    ``` run-python filename

+where `filename` is the name of your python file.

+The next line should be:

+    ```
+This is like an ordinary code block but with the addition of `run-python` on the opening line - with a file name.

+**Note:** If there is anything between the `run-python` line and the line with the three backticks it will be ignored.

 <a id="variables-you-can-rely-on"></a>
 ### Variables You Can Rely On

 While there is no absolute guarantee that variables won't get refactored the following variables are unlikely to be renamed.

+* `prs` - the presentation md2pptx is creating.
+See [Presentation](https://python-pptx.readthedocs.io/en/latest/api/presentation.html#presentation-objects) for the python-pptx documentation.
+You can, of course, use python-pptx to create other presentations.
+Just use a different variable.
 * `slide` - the current slide you can manipulate.
 See [Slides](https://python-pptx.readthedocs.io/en/latest/api/slides.html) for the python-pptx documentation.
 * `renderingRectangle` - the dimensions and position of an area you can render into.